Clockwise from top left: Kerry Ann Lee, Amy Weng, Simon Kaan, Kim Lowe and Kathryn Tsui

 Massey University Wellington, Pukeahu Campus

-Please join us for a special kōrero with founding organisers Kim Lowe, Simon Kaan, Kathryn Tsui, Amy Weng and Kerry Ann Lee on occasion of the 10th Anniversary of the Asian Aotearoa Arts (AAA) Programme.
+This special kōrero with founding organisers Kim Lowe, Simon Kaan, Kathryn Tsui, Amy Weng and Kerry Ann Lee took place on the occasion of the 10th Anniversary of the Asian Aotearoa Arts (AAA) Programme.

 AAA is a result of a decade of sustained creative conversations and collaboration both locally and nationally.
 The first gathering — the Chinese New Zealand Artists Hui was organized by artists Simon, Kim and Kathryn at Corbans Estate, Auckland in 2013, while the first Asian New Zealand Artists Hui was organized by curator Amy Weng at Te Tuhi in Auckland (2017).
 Over the past 5 years, artist Kerry Ann Lee has led the programme at Toi Rauwhārangi College of Creative Arts at Massey University, Wellington.

-Our roundtable discussion will consider how we create independently and collectively as a network of Cantonese, Pakeha, Māori and Asian Tauiwi friends.
-We’ll also explore how artist-led initiatives, intergenerational and cross-cultural knowledge exchange through art and design, evolves over time.
+This roundtable discussion considered how we create independently and collectively as a network of Cantonese, Pakeha, Māori and Asian Tauiwi friends.
+It also explored how artist-led initiatives, intergenerational and cross-cultural knowledge exchange through art and design, evolves over time.

 Read our last conversation published in Hainamana here

 FREE and all welcome.
-Space capacity is limited so please register here:
+Space capacity is limited.

 Amy Weng is an art writer, editor and curator based in Ōtautahi Christchurch.
 She is the founder of Hainamana, a website dedicated to Asian New Zealand contemporary art and culture, and has contributed to a number of local and international publications.
 She was the organiser of the inaugural Asian Aotearoa Artists Hui in 2017, and has curated projects at the Govett-Brewster Art Gallery, Te Tuhi, RM, Meanwhile Gallery and Window Gallery.
 She is currently Curator at The Physics Room, and Associate Editor at Contemporary Hum.